Pagure/pagure/doc/usage/flags.rst

     (for ``failure`` vs ``error`` think of the test system ran the tests but they failed vs the test system did not get to run the tests)

-- **percent**: this is an optional field which allows to provide some more details about the outcome of the task.
+- **percent**: this is an optional field which can be used to provide some more details about the outcome of the task.
 For example this could be used for test coverage, or the number of test that failed/passed.